kdrag0n/safetynet-fix/README.md

 If you have trouble passing basic attestation after installing this module, use [MagiskHide Props Config](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf) to spoof your CTS profile.
 This is a common issue on old devices, custom ROMs, and stock ROMs without GMS certification (e.g. Chinese ROMs).

-Android versions 8–12 are supported, including OEM skins such as Samsung One UI and MIUI. **This module requires Zygisk (for Magisk Canary) or Riru (for stable Magisk).**
+Android versions 8.0~12 are supported, including OEM skins such as Samsung One UI and MIUI. **This module requires Zygisk (for Magisk >= v24.0) or Riru (for Magisk <= v23.0).**

+For Android versions 7.1 and below, the module retains only the necessary properties as the system does not support hardware attestation.

 ## Installation